 Ideas for business don't cost money, but bringing those ideas to life does.
-That is why many aspiring entrepreneurs find themselves in a familiar situation – possessing a genuine start-up plan but lacking the required funds to get it off the ground.
+That is why many aspiring entrepreneurs find themselves in a familiar situation – possessing a simple start-up plan but lacking the required funds to get it off the ground.
 Then again, it's possible to bring your idea to life by raising funds from investors.
 It's something you're probably aware of, but many aspiring entrepreneurs don't know how to go about it, starting with where and how to find those investors.
 How do you go about finding an investor for your start-up?

 Finding start-up investors is not a simple task, and it does require a lot of time and effort, but most importantly, it requires a process, i.e., knowing what to do, where to approach investors, and how to pitch your ideas to them.

 This guide will give you some tips on how to find investors for your start-up.